Table of Contents

 How to build a simpler personal knowledge management system

-Hello friends! 👋 Thanks for your interest in building a sustainable, minimalist personal knowledge management system to organize your digital notes.
+Hello friends! 👋 I’m delighted that you’ve come across this corner of the internet in your search to building a sustainable, minimalist personal knowledge management system to organize your digital notes.

 I came across this question about personal knowledge management on Reddit the other day: